GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/working-with-noise/index.md

 ### Experimenting with epsilon

+Ad techs can set epsilon to a value greater than 0 and up to and including 64.
+This range allows for flexible testing.
 Lower values of epsilon provide greater privacy protection.

-During the origin trial, ad tech companies can choose epsilon within a given range.
 We recommend you start with epsilon=10.
-Epsilon can be set to any value between 0 and 64: 0 < epsilon ≤ 64.
-This range is wide enough to allow for flexible testing.

 #### Recommendations to experiment